rtCamp/docs.rtcamp.com/rtmedia/developer/themes/templating-system/scroll-bar-missing-media-tab/index.markdown

 ---
-title: Scroll bar missing in media tab
+title: Scroll Bar Missing in Mmedia Tab
 ---

-In some of the themes scrollbar is missing in media tab.
-This issue is encounter with Bootstrap based themes.
-Add following CSS code in your theme's style.css file to fix this issue.
+In some of the themes, the scrollbar might be missing in the media tab.
+This issue may occur with Bootstrap based themes.
+Add the following CSS code in your theme's *style.css* file to fix this issue.

     <code>body.media {